Dally Messenger III: Early life and education

 Born in Sydney in February 1938, Dally Messenger III is the son of Dally Messenger Junior and Dorothy (née Davidson).
 His upbringing took place in Sydney, with most of his school years spent in Katoomba in the Blue Mountains at St Bernard's College.
 He completed his final year of secondary schooling at Marist Brothers, Parramatta.
 Subsequently, he worked in banking and wholesale for several years before entering a seminary at the age of twenty-one, beginning his studies for the Catholic priesthood at St Columba's College, Springwood, NSW, and later completing them at St Patrick's College, Manly.

 Messenger earned his degree (Sacrae Theologiae Baccalaureus (STB)) in 1964, along with teaching qualifications in 1965, before being ordained a priest in 1966.
 During the post-Vatican II era of upheaval in the Catholic Church, Messenger was an activist.
 Regarding celibacy of the clergy, Messenger's argument was that, as the right to marry was inalienable ("nullo modo emancipari possit"), the law that forbade clergy in the Latin rite to marry was invalid.

 Messenger was involved in the establishment of the New Earth Credit Union aimed at supporting former clergy through low-interest loans.
 Following his departure from the priesthood, Messenger relocated to Melbourne, where he dedicated six years (1969-1975) to teaching at the Presbyterian Haileybury College.
 During this period, he married and became the father of three daughters.
 In 1976, Messenger achieved a post-graduate diploma in Librarianship (teacher-librarian) from the Melbourne State College.

-Career

-Messenger served as the founding editor and publisher of Dance Australia Magazine, established in 1980.
-Messenger's contributions to the magazine earned two national arts awards.
-The first, awarded for "Services to Dance," was presented during the inaugural National Dance Awards at the Sydney Opera House in May 1997.
-The second was an Australian Dance Award for "Outstanding Achievement in Dance Education" in 2008, presented at the Arts Centre in Melbourne on June 15.
+Dance Australia Magazine

+Messenger was the founding editor and publisher of Dance Australia magazine, established in 1980.
+The publication was developed in collaboration with then voluntary contributors including Brian McInerney, Marjorie Messenger (children's editor), Dennis Ogden (design), Jean Nugent (office management), Russell Naughton (photography), June Joubert (illustration), Robyn Summers (public relations), Ted Pask (history features), Patricia Laughlin (reviewer and writer), Dawn Dickson (office management), and Campbell Smith (relief editor, art and design).
+Early voluntary contributors included writers Blazenka Brysha and André L'Estrange, and photographer Jeff Busby.

+Messenger received national recognition for his work with Dance Australia.
+In 1997 he was awarded for services to dance at the inaugural Australian Dance Awards, held at the Sydney Opera House.
+Following the award, tributes to Messenger were published in Dance Australia by figures including Keith Bain, Noel Pelly, Vicki Fairfax, Alan Brissenden, and Pamela Ruskin.

+He received a further Australian Dance Award in 2008 for outstanding achievement in dance education, presented at the Arts Centre Melbourne.In an article published for the magazine’s 25th anniversary, and in a recent issue (No.249 October 2025) Messenger related the challenges involved in establishing Dance Australia and its role in documenting developments in Australian dance.
+As of 2023, Dance Australia is published by Yaffa Publishing of Sydney, which acquired the magazine circa 1990.